 Using life insurance to weather down markets in retirement

 That’s where permanent life insurance can play a major role in your retirement planning.
 With whole life insurance (one of the types of permanent life insurance), your cash value is guaranteed never to go down.
-Since it’s not tied to the market, it can be a great way to avoid selling market-based investments when the markets fall.
-You could either take cash value out of your policy (which will permanently reduce the death benefit) or simply borrow against it (which will temporarily reduce the death benefit until you pay back the loan once your investments regain value).
+Since it’s not tied to the market, it can allow you to hang onto those market-based investments when the markets fall.
+Instead, you could either take cash value out of your policy (which will permanently reduce the death benefit) or simply borrow against it (which will temporarily reduce the death benefit until you pay back the loan once your investments regain value).

 Using life insurance for tax efficiency in retirement

-Because of our graduated tax system, the more you earn in a given year, the larger the percentage of your additional earnings you will have to send to the IRS.
-When you withdraw from your traditional 401(k) or IRA in retirement, you’ll owe income tax.
-Let’s say you have higher-than-expected costs in a given year in retirement — say you have an expense you didn’t anticipate — and you have to withdraw more from your retirement accounts to cover them.
-The larger withdrawals may put you into a higher tax bracket.
-And when that happens, you’ll have to withdraw more money to cover the increased tax liability.
+Let’s say you have higher-than-expected costs in a given year in retirement—like an added expense you didn’t anticipate—and you have to withdraw more from your retirement accounts to cover them.
+The larger withdrawals may put you into a higher tax bracket, and when that happens, you’ll have to withdraw more money to also cover the increased tax liability.

 Life insurance can help you create guaranteed income in retirement